Remove-Win: a Design Framework for Conflict-free Replicated Data Types: Introduction

 \section{Introduction}

-Internet-scale distributed systems often replicate application state and logic within and across data centers, to reduce user-perceived latency and improve application throughput, while tolerating partial failures without compromising overall service availability \cite{Preguica18, Sivaramakrishnan15, Wei17}.
+Internet-scale distributed systems often replicate application state and logic to reduce user-perceived latency and improve application throughput, while tolerating partial failures \cite{Shapiro11b, Preguica18}.
 In such distributed systems, user-perceived latency and overall service availability are widely regarded as the most critical factors for a large class of applications.
-For instance, the experiments from Google demonstrate that increasing web search latency 100 to 400ms reduces the daily number of searches per user by 0.2\% to 0.6\% \cite{Brutlag09}.
-Thus, many Internet-scale distributed systems are designed for low latency and high availability in the first place \cite{Lloyd13, Kejriwal16, Moniz17}.
+Thus, many Internet-scale distributed systems are designed for low latency and high availability in the first place \cite{Lloyd13, Gondelman21}.
+To provide low latency and high availability, the update requests must be handled immediately, without communication with remote replicas.
+Updates can only be asynchronously transmitted to remote replicas, and rolling-back updates to handle conflicts is not acceptable.

-To provide low latency and high availability, the update requests must be handled immediately, without communicating with remote replicas.
-Updates to the replica can only be asynchronously transmitted to remote replicas, and rolling-back updates to handle conflicts is not acceptable.
-According to the CAP theorem \cite{Brewer00, Gilbert12}, the low latency and high availability can only be achieved at the cost of accepting weak consistency \cite{Brewer00}.
-To provide certain guarantee to developers of upper-layer applications, \textit{Strong Eventual Convergence} (SEC) is widely accepted, which ensures that when any two replicas have received the same set of updates, they reach the same state \cite{Shapiro11a}.
-Eventually consistent replicated data types are widely used in scenarios where responsiveness is critical, e.g. in collaborative editing \cite{Wei18} or distributed caching \cite{Bussey19}.
-The design of replicated data types satisfying SEC brings the challenge of conflict resolution for concurrent updates on different replicas of logically the same data.
-The conflict resolution is especially hard and error-prone when the replicated data type is complex and has rich semantics.
-The Conflict-free Replicated Data Type (CRDT) framework provides a principled approach to address this challenge \cite{Shapiro11b, Preguica18}.
+According to the CAP theorem, low latency and high availability can only be achieved at the cost of accepting weak consistency \cite{Brewer00, Gilbert12}.
+To provide certain guarantees to developers of upper-layer applications, \textit{eventual convergence} is widely accepted, which ensures that when any two replicas have received the same set of updates, they reach the same state \cite{Shapiro11a}.
+Eventually consistent replicated data types are widely used in scenarios where responsiveness is critical, e.g. in collaborative editing \cite{Wei18}, distributed caching \cite{Bussey19} or coordination-avoidance in databases \cite{Bailis14}.
+The design of replicated data types guaranteeing eventual convergence brings the challenge of conflict resolution for concurrent updates on different replicas of logically the same data element.
+The Conflict-free Replicated Data Type (CRDT) framework provides a principled approach to addressing this challenge \cite{Shapiro11b, Preguica18}.